plotly/octogrid/README.rst

 ~~~~~~~~~~~~
     pip install octogrid

+If you are facing issues (on Linux) with 'python-igraph', you should consider installing required libraries first.

+    apt-get install -y libigraph0-dev

 How to
 ~~~~~~
 - You need to `create an account <https://plot.ly/>`_ on Plotly to see your visualizations, it's free.